bitwarden/help/_articles/directory-connector/azure-active-directory.md

 ## Configure Directory Connector

-1. Launch the Directory Connector desktop application
+1. Launch the Directory Connector desktop application.
 2. Go to the **Settings** tab.
 3. Select **Azure Active Directory** as the directory type.
 6. Enter the **Tenant** hostname that you copied from the steps above (ex. company.onmicrosoft.com).